 - As you teach writing conventions, you can introduce a writing checklist that students use to “check” their writing for the necessary elements you have taught them.

-- Writing prompts are helpful to include during class time and also as inspiration for further writing at the writing center.
-Tip: Select two prompts ahead of time and have students select their favorite to write about!
+- Writing prompts are helpful to include during class time and as inspiration for further writing at the writing center.
+Tip: Select two prompts ahead of time and have students select them to encourage ideas to flow and create something to write about!

-- Create a list of future writing topics or a heart map of things students love to encourage ideas to flow.
-Children often need encouragement to come up with writing ideas and these ideas can help.
+- Create a list of future writing topics or a heart to encourage ideas to flow.
+Children often need encouragement to come up with writing ideas, and these ideas can help.

 Using a Classroom Writing Center to Support and Engage Writers

 Your writing center should be fun and varied.
-If students always have the exact same prompts, they will grow bored.
-Plus, it will boost their creativity to be faced with a variety of different tools and prompts.
+If students always have the same prompts, they will grow bored.
+Offering them a variety of tools and prompts will also boost their creativity.

 Here are some examples of things you can place in your writing center:

-- ‘I Can’ Posters – These posters, aligned with standards, help to keep your students on track with what skills they are learning.
+- ‘I Can’ Posters – These posters, aligned with standards, help keep your students on track with their learning skills.

 - Checklists – These will help remind your students of things they need to include in their writing.